Tiemon-hoi/OpenCore-Updater/README.md

 ***

-## Usage
+## Disclaimer
-- only use it when you know what you are doing
+- Only use it when you know what you are doing
-- if you have anything that you want me to include, feel free to contact me
+- If you have anything that you want me to include, feel free to contact me
-- if there are any bugs etc, contact me (Tijmen#9962 on Discord.)
+- If there are any bugs etc, contact me (Tijmen#9962 on Discord.)